Forest Temple

 Discovered by Jiano

-To skip killing the first Deku Like, jump off the ledge on the left side (GCN) angled slightly to the left.
-Link will be swallowed by the Deku Like if he doesn't jump from the right place.
+Jump off the ledge on the left side (GCN) angled slightly to the left.
+Link will be swallowed by the Deku Like if he doesn't jump from the right place or is angled too far right.
+This method is about 1s slower than the other two methods because it involves waiting out the bombling timer.

 West room timesaver